ikmuwn/AdvancedRecyclerView/README.md

 ### Set data with DiffUtil

 Without `adapter.notifyDataSetChanged()` <br/>
-DiffUtill `calculateDiff` and `dispatchUpdatesTo` work automatically
+DiffUtil `calculateDiff` and `dispatchUpdatesTo` work automatically

 #### Inject annotation into the model